hwm0726/WMsniffer/README.md

 run.py: listen and show resolve information into home interface
 UI_home: home interface
 ### Usage
+Firstly install the depedencies mentioned above, then
-In Windows, use cmd with administrator mode:
+in Windows, use cmd with administrator mode:
 python run.py
-In Linux:
+in Linux:
 sudo ./run.py
-### TODO
-Optimization